 The Skillion is also easily accessible, with a concrete pathway and steps scaling the grassy slope.
 Bench seats along the way are great for a breather.

-During June and July, local naturalist and whale enthusiast Jeannie Lawson holds talks at The Haven, as well as at Captain Cook Lookout in Copacabana.
+During June and July, local naturalist and whale enthusiast Jeannie Lawson holds talks at Captain Cook Lookout in Copacabana (June 18 and 24) as well as at The Haven (July 1).

 Copacabana’s CAPTAIN COOK LOOKOUT has two vantage points that are ideal for whale watching.